praekelt/django-template-multiprocessing/README.rst

 **What is the speedup?**

-It depends :) If you have more than one heave template tag in a template then the speedup is large, else it may even make things slower.
-Don't decorate lightweight template tags with multiprocess.
+It depends :) If you have more than one heavy template tag in a template then the speedup is large, else it may even make things slower.
+Don't decorate lightweight template tags nodes with multiprocess.

 **Will it help on a busy site?**